STMicroelectronics/cmsis_device_f7/README.md

 The full **STM32CubeF7** MCU package is available [here](https://github.com/STMicroelectronics/STM32CubeF7).

 ## Troubleshooting
-If you have any issue with the **Software content** of this repository, you can file an issue into the firmware repository [STM32CubeF7](https://github.com/STMicroelectronics/STM32CubeF7/issues/new/choose).
+If you have any issue with the **Software content** of this repository, you can [file an issue on Github](https://github.com/STMicroelectronics/cmsis_device_f7/issues/new).

 For any other question related to the product, the tools, the environment, you can submit a topic on the [ST Community/STM32 MCUs forum](https://community.st.com/s/group/0F90X000000AXsASAW/stm32-mcus).